superbigtree/superbigtree.github.com/contact/index.md

 Interested in learning more about a project created by Super Big Tree, or want to talk about working together on one of your projects?

-### Contact Seth Vincent at Super Big Tree about books, projects, & consulting.
+### Contact Seth Vincent about books, projects, & consulting.

 {% include seth.html %}